 Interruptible Capacity

-Interruptible Daily Capacity shall be offered by the Transporter for contracting as Capacity Product to the Users at an Interconnection Point only when there is no Available Capacity for Firm Short-Term Capacity at that Interconnection Point for the following Gas Day (“Interruptible Daily Capacity”).
+Interruptible Daily Capacity shall be offered by the Transporter for contracting as Standard Capacity Product to the Users at an Interconnection Point only when there is no Available Capacity for Firm Short-Term Capacity at that Interconnection Point for the following Gas Day (“Interruptible Daily Capacity”).

 Interruptible Capacity is offered independently at each Interconnection Point and therefore Users separately contract Interruptible Capacity at the Entry Point Kirevo/Zaječar and/or Exit Points.